xdevplatform/search-tweets-python/README.rst

 -  Flexible usage within a python program.

-Twitter API v2 recent search updates
+Twitter API v2 search updates
 ====================================

 Twitter API v2 represents an opportunity to apply previous learnings from building Twitter API v1.1. and the premium and enterprise tiers of endpoints, and redesign and rebuild from the ground up.
 While building this v2 version of the `search-tweets-python` library,